-Policy on Student Travel to Countries Under a U.S. Department of State Advanced Travel Advisory Level and Other Countries with Heightened Risk
+Policy on Student Travel to Countries or Areas Under a U.S. Department of State Advanced Travel Advisory Level and Other Countries with Heightened Risk

 Lawrence University supports international travel as an essential means of providing invaluable learning opportunities for our students.
 We recognize, though, that international travel involves the potential for risks which may or may not be present within the U.S. Lawrence strongly recommends that all students familiarize themselves with the travel information available from the U.S. State Department and Centers for Disease Control (CDC) websites.
 In particular, students should carefully consider the information included in State Department travel advisories and alerts for the country in which they are pursuing off-campus study and/or for any other country to which they are planning to travel during their time abroad.
-Please note the difference between State Department Travel Warnings and Travel Alerts.
+Please note the difference between State Department Travel Advisory levels.

 In order to make certain that a student may make an informed decision regarding participation on a program, the issue of potential loss of Lawrence approval for an affiliated program will be brought to the student’s attention as far in advance of the program start date as is feasible.
-This policy applies to students attending programs where such a warning is in place before the program begins (even if there may not have been such a warning or alert for the host country when the student applied and/or was accepted to the program).
+This policy applies to students attending programs where such a warning or advisory level is in place before the program begins (even if there may not have been such a warning or alert for the host country when the student applied and/or was accepted to the program).

 Students or faculty travel leaders who have a compelling educational reason for student travel to such countries may submit a petition for an individual exemption from this policy through the Off-Campus Programs Office.
 Information about this petition process is available below.